 Major Howson with workers at the Poppy Factory

-If humanity is incapable of learning from previous generations until it has experienced it themselves, and every subsequent generation thinks itself culturally superior to its predecessor, then history soon shows us that it can soon make the same mistakes and, as technology increases, the ability to prevent war is often matched by the ability to wage war.
+If humanity is incapable of learning from previous generations until it has experienced it themselves, and every subsequent generation thinks itself culturally superior to its predecessor, then history soon shows us that it can eventually make the same mistakes and, as technology increases, the effort to prevent war is often matched by the will to wage war.

 Where war becomes politically “inevitable”, whether you are an ordinary civilian, a conscript or regular military personnel, everyone “pays the price”, and it is because of this that we need to constantly remind ourselves of what can so easily happen.
 The symbolism of the Great War of 1914-1918, whilst over 100 years ago, is still so very relevant in reminding everyone today that we are all responsible to ensure that the sacrifices and lessons gone before us were not in vain.